AmrHMorsy/AmrHMorsy.github.io/_posts/2025-09-04-HowIBuiltaVulkanRenderingEngine.md

 ### **Implementing PBR** <br>
 <br>

-Implementing PBR at that time was easy for me.
-That’s because I already had a working shader from my OpenGL engine.
-Refactoring it in my Vulkan engine was straightforward: I just had to replicate the code for implementing I had before, to account for the extra images.
+Implementing PBR at that time was the most obvious next step of development.
+The engine supported textures as well as a lighting system.
+Extending the engine to support PBR only required that I update the number of textures being supported to account for all the images in the PBR pipeline: Albedo, Displacement, Roughness, Opacity, Ambient Occlusion, Normal and Metallic.
+As for the shader code, I have already implemented PBR before in my OpenGL engine.
+All I had to do was refactor that code into my Vulkan engine.

 <br>
 <div class="row mt-3">